AslanDing/aslanding.github.io/_pages/about.md

 Acknowledge
 ------
 This page is copied from [academicpages template](https://github.com/academicpages/academicpages.github.io).
-Thanks for the authors and contributors.
+Thanks for the contributors.